modm-io/avr-libstdcpp/README.md

 The include path of the headers needs to be added to the project settings in the normal way.
 Add also any of the necessary source files, as described in the section above.

-This is an advanced use of `avr-libstdcpp` in combination with MICROCHIP'sATMEL Studio because the underlying GCC compiler used with ATMEL Studio also needs to be upgraded to a much more modern one than the GCC5 delivered in the standard installation of this studio.
+This is an advanced use of `avr-libstdcpp` in combination with MICROCHIP's ATMEL Studio because the underlying GCC compiler used with ATMEL Studio also needs to be upgraded to a much more modern one than the `avr-gcc` 5 delivered in the standard installation of this studio.

 An [informative thread](https://github.com/modm-io/avr-libstdcpp/issues/17#issuecomment-1098241768)
 provides a few more details on how to use `avr-libstdcpp` with MICROCHIP's ATMEL Studio.